mangolala1/EDS_factor_model/FACTOR_MODEL_WORKFLOW.md

 This document describes the complete workflow for constructing the EDS factor model and generating the required output tables as specified in the data dictionary.
 The workflow transforms raw stock characteristics into standardized factor exposures, then uses these exposures to estimate factor returns and calculate risk metrics.

+**Workflow Execution Order:**

+The workflow is executed in **two phases**:

+1. **Phase 1: Daily Calculations (Steps 1-7)**
+   - Calculate exposures, factor returns, and specific returns for all dates from 2020-01-01 onwards
+   - These steps process each date sequentially

+2. **Phase 2: End-of-Pipeline Calculations (Steps 8-9)**
+   - Calculate factor covariance matrix and specific risk **after** all daily calculations are complete
+   - These steps use the complete history of factor returns and returns for rolling window calculations

+**Output Format:**

+All output tables are saved in **Parquet format** (not CSV) for:
+- **Faster I/O**: 5-10x faster read/write operations compared to CSV
+- **Better Compression**: Typically 50-80% smaller file sizes
+- **Type Preservation**: Maintains data types (no need to re-parse strings as numbers)
+- **Columnar Storage**: Efficient for analytical queries and filtering

 ## Required Output Tables

 Based on the specification, we need to generate the following tables: